beehive-lab/TornadoVM/assembly/src/docs/21_TORNADOVM_CONTEXT.md

 # Expressing Kernel Parallelism within TornadoVM

-Applications for acceleration via TornadoVM can be programmed using both loop-parallelism (by annotating loops uging the `@Parallel` TornadoVM annotation), and kernel-parallelism, by using a new object called `TornadoVMContext` that is passed as a parameter.
+Applications for acceleration via TornadoVM can be programmed using both:
+- **loop-parallelism** by annotating loops uging the `@Parallel` TornadoVM annotation, and
+- **kernel-parallelism** by using a new object called `TornadoVMContext` that is passed as a parameter.

-**Definition**
+## Definition
 `TornadoVMContext` is a Java object exposed by the TornadoVM API to the developers in order to leverage Kernel Parallel Programming using the existing `TaskSchedule` API.
 An instance of the `TornadoVMContext` object is passed to each task that uses the kernel-parallel API.
 Additionally, for all tasks using the `TornadoVMContext` object, the user must